getwax/bls-wallet/README.md

 $ sudo -u postgres createuser --interactive
 Enter name of role to add: bls
 Shall the new role be a superuser? (y/n) n
-Shall the new role be allowed to create databases? (y/n) y Shall the new role be allowed to create more new roles? (y/n) n
+Shall the new role be allowed to create databases? (y/n) n Shall the new role be allowed to create more new roles? (y/n) n
 ```